Widespread Twitter layoffs begin a week after Musk takeover

-(AP) – Twitter began widespread layoffs Friday as new owner Elon Musk overhauls the company, raising grave concerns about chaos enveloping the platform as a source of reliable information just days ahead of the U.S. midterm elections.
+Twitter began widespread layoffs Friday as new owner Elon Musk overhauls the company, raising grave concerns about chaos enveloping the platform and its ability to fight disinformation just days ahead of the U.S. midterm elections.

 The speed and size of the cuts also opened Musk and Twitter to lawsuits.
-At least one was filed Thursday in San Francisco alleging that Twitter intends to lay off more workers and has violated federal law by not providing the required notice.
+At least one was filed Thursday in San Francisco alleging Twitter has violated federal law by not providing fired employees the required notice.

-The company had told employees by email that they would find out by 9 a.m.
-PDT (noon EDT) if they had been laid off.
+The company had told workers by email that they would find out Friday if they had been laid off.
 It did not say how many of the roughly 7,500 employees would lose their jobs.

 Musk didn’t confirm or correct investor Ron Baron at a Friday conference in New York when he asked the billionaire Tesla CEO how much money he would save after he “fired half of Twitter.”